CSCfi/csc-user-guide/docs/support/tutorials/helmi_quick.md

 ### OpenQASM

 Circuits can also be submitted via the OpenQASM format.
-Note that Qiskit and Cirq already have fucntions in place to automatically export your circuits in OpenQASM format.
+Note that Qiskit and Cirq already have functions in place to automatically export your circuits in OpenQASM format.

 * Qiskit circuits can be exported via `qc.qasm(formatted=False, filename=None, encoding=None)`.